CHRIST THE CENTER OF OUR FAITH

 After Christ came into the world, he confessed his deity and eternality to the Jewish people:

 “I tell you the truth,” Jesus answered, “before Abraham was born, I am!”
 (John 8:58)

 Christ can be seen throughout all Scripture, including the Old Testament.
 The writer of Hebrews said this about Moses:

 He regarded disgrace for the sake of Christ as of greater value than the treasures of Egypt, because he was looking ahead to his reward.
 By faith he left Egypt, not fearing the king’s anger; he persevered because he saw him who is invisible.
 (Hebrews 11:26-27)

 The One that travelled with Moses through the wilderness was Christ himself.
-He was the Word of God revealed to Moses.
+He was the Word of God revealed to Moses, and the One he spoke with on the mountain.
 Without Christ, Moses could not have spoken with God, as he would’ve been destroyed.
 Christ provided Moses with a visible image of the invisible God.
 Even then, Moses could only see God’s back.

 You will conceive and give birth to a son, and you are to call him Jesus.
 He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and he will reign over Jacob’s descendants forever; his kingdom will never end.
 (Luke 1:31-33)

 Mary obviously had reason to doubt the angel’s promise and wanted to know how God would accomplish this.